 So say a thief demands you to give them access to your device.
 You can give them your PIN code which accesses a wallet with fewer funds.
 Whilst keeping the bulk of your crypto assets stored safely behind passphrase protected wallets.

 Trezor One has support for around 1000 coins including BTC, BCH, Litecoin, Ethereum, Dash, Zcash and Stellar.
-However, of the most common coins on the market it does not support Ripple (XRP), Cardano (ADA), Monero (XMR) and a number of later ERC-20 coins.
+However, of the most common coins on the market, it does not support Ripple (XRP), Cardano (ADA), Solana (SOL) and others.

 This can be a limitation in comparison with more recent hardware wallets.